-When you’re looking at used semi-trucks for sale as an owner-operator, performing the right pre-purchase inspections is crucial.
+When you’re looking at buying a used semi-truck as an owner-operator, performing the right pre-purchase inspections is crucial.
 The first thing you should do is check the True Blue Book to determine that the model you plan on purchasing is priced properly.
 Afterward, it’s time to conduct inspections or – if you’re not comfortable doing so – schedule an expert to do so.

 Semi-truck engines will likely run up to a million miles when they receive proper care.
 This means that a clean inspection report and maintenance history is more important than the number that you see on the odometer.
 The information in these two records can help you determine if the truck is in good working condition.